John Wolcott of Kent Co. MD, 1630-c.1650

 (5) James Walcutt III, b. c.1765 Talbot Co.
 MD, d.
 1797 Talbot Co.
 MD; m.
 Elizabeth Ann Reed c.
 1790.

-(6) M. Hariett Wolcott, b. c.
-1792.
-An old unsigned letter from our files reads: "M. Harriet Wolcott was my grandmother...I am ignorant as to whether my great grandfather's name was James or Henry who married Elizabeth Ann Reed who died about 1797.
+(6) Harriett Wolcott, b. c.
+1792, d.
+1853.
+An old unsigned letter reads: "M. Harriet Wolcott was my grandmother...I am ignorant as to whether my great grandfather's name was James or Henry who married Elizabeth Ann Reed who died about 1797.
 The families drifted apart owing to the early death of my great grandparents who died leaving two children.
 Son, James Wolcott, went to live in Loudon Co.
 VA.
 Daughter, M. Harriet Wolcott was born 1792 and named for her father or uncle, Henry.
 She went to live with her mother's brother, Phillip Reed, at Chestertown MD.
 M. Harriet Wolcott m. ____ Burgess or Burden about 1812 and had 2 children; m.
-(2) Richard Hisliss (?) about 1826 and had Richard M., Thomas Jerome, and Margaret C. She had correspondence with her brother James in VA until she married a Catholic and was then cut off by her family.
+(2) Richard Heslen 1826 MD, and had Richard M., Thomas Jerome, and Margaret C. Heslen.
+She had correspondence with her brother James in VA until she married Richard who was a Catholic and she was then cut off by her family.
 M. Harriet Hisless died 1853 age 60."
 M. Harriet m.
 Richard Heslen who was born in Maryland of Irish descent.
-It seems likely that the M. for Mary was her baptismal name when she joined the Catholic church.
+It seems likely that the M., standing for Mary, was her baptismal name when she joined the Catholic church.

-(6) James Walcutt, b. c.
+(6) James Walcutt IV, b. c.
 1792 MD, d. c.
 1866 Licking Co.
 OH.
 James, son of James and Elizabeth Ann Reed was a young child when his parents died.
 He was taken to live with his uncle, James Wolcott in Louden Co.
-VA. ; like his uncle, he and his descendants spelled their name as Walcutt; lived at Wayne, Jefferson Co.
+VA; like his uncle, he and his descendants spelled their name as Walcutt; lived at Wayne, Jefferson Co.
 OH until 1822; Short Creek, Harrison Co.
 OH until about 1857; then lived with son, William, at Perryton OH.
-James Wa.
-1840 Green, Harrison Co.
-OH.
-1850 Shortcreek, Harrison Co.
-OH ; m.
+1810 Loudon Co.
+VA next to his uncle, 1820 Jefferson Co.
+OH, 1830-1840 Green, Harrison Co.
+OH, 1850 Shortcreek, Harrison Co.
+OH, 1860 Pike OH; m.
 Susanna Cohagen 1809 Fairfax Co.
 VA.

 (7) Susanna Walcutt, b.
 1819 Harrison Co.
 OH, d.
 1868; m.
 George Norman 1836 Harrison OH .